Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ---
 layout: post
-title: Hey there, I'm Ashish 👋
+title: Hey there, I'm Ashish Marisetty !!👋
 tags: Homepage
 ---

-Hello eveyone, I'm Ashish Marisetty.
 I'm currently pursuing my batchelors degree in Data Science and Artificial Intelligence at IIIT Naya Raipur.
 I love writing codes that automizes workflows and gets rid of the scut work, enabling people to work on the things that matter the most and boost productivity.
 I also love to teach, interact and guide the new comers in the field.

-This blog helps me to document my learnings and lead the way to the people in the future.
+*This blog helps me to document my learnings and lead the way to the people in the future on this path.*

 ## Research Interests